 After graduating from the University of Oregon and spending several post-college years working in advertising in New York City, the beauty and bounty of Oregon called her home.
 Recently, Joanne served as Marketing Director for the Portland Le Cordon Bleu College of Culinary Arts, where she developed and administered the school’s corporate giving program, supporting numerous Portland-area education non-profits.

 Joanne has always been committed to community service, volunteering with the Volunteer Action Committee of Eugene while in college.
-While living in New York she volunteered with an after-school tutoring program at a homeless shelter near her apartment.
-When she returned to Oregon, Joanne volunteered with a variety of education-based non-profit organizations.
-Working with the Sauvie Island Center allows Joanne to merge her two passions: commitment to community and a love of fresh, local food.
+While living in New York she tutored elementary school kids at a local homeless shelter.
+When she returned to Oregon, Joanne continued her volunteer work with local education-based non-profit organizations.
+The Sauvie Island Center allows Joanne to merge her two passions: commitment to community and a love of fresh, local food.

 Jules Montes moved to Portland 9 years ago from North Carolina.
 Following her passion for health and wellness she became a certified yoga teacher, completed an organic farming apprenticeship through OSU Extension, and is pursing a BS in Community Health Education with a minor in Graphic Design.
 Since 2014 she has worked with the Sauvie Island Center in multiple roles including lead educator, summer camp counselor, managing the Grow Lunch Garden, volunteer coordinator, and promoting community engagement.